 Your competitors as source of inspiration

-If you won’t analyze what your competitors are doing, someone else surely will.
-In the example of our target-goals, we used the keyword “how to blog” — we can use the same keyword to do thorough analysis.
+If you don’t analyze what your competitors are doing, someone else surely will.
+In the example of our goals, we used the keyword “how to blog” — we can use the same keyword to do a thorough analysis.

 Google reports that there are roughly 15,000 monthly searches for this keyword, with an estimate keyword difficulty of “Medium” — which indicates that there is some competition for the keyword, and you will need to be very vigilant in becoming ranked well.

 A search on Google for “how to blog” returns a very interesting first result from Amy Lynn Andrews.
-Her blog post has been featured with Google’s Featured Snippets feature.
-Wouldn’t you want your content to be featured in a similar way, given that a case study has proven the increase in organic traffic when content is featured using the Featured Snippets.
+Her blog post shows up on Google’s Featured Snippets.
+Wouldn’t you want your content get similar attention, given that a case study has proven the increase in organic traffic when content is featured using the Featured Snippets.

-This is an important lesson in content marketing, to see what is working for our competitors, and working in our competitors favor, so that we can apply the same concepts to our content.
+This is an important lesson in content marketing.
+Find out what is working for our competitors, and working in our competitors favor so that we can apply the same concepts to our content.
 In this case, Amy Lynn Andrews has produced a step-by-step content post that narrows down the question of “how to blog” in six simple steps.
-The description for each of the steps is concise, insightful and will greatly help an inexperienced blogger to get started with their blogging journey.
+The description for each of the steps is concise, insightful and will greatly help an inexperienced blogger to get started on their blogging journey.

-In the same fashion, you can take this same content-type (step by step guide posts) and apply it to the content that you are producing, just don’t get caught up in producing the same type of content all the time, include some variety and consistency.
+In the same fashion, you can take this content-type (step by step guide posts) and apply it to the content that you are creating.
+Make sure you don’t get caught up in producing the same type of content all the time, include some variety and consistency.
 Not all of your posts need to be featured with Featured Snippets, a first-page result is already an amazing achievement.